• Skip to primary navigation

 Watch as parents and a psychologist evaluate behavior during play and learning tasks.

-See how the coordinators divided up the groups, what they ate, and how things started to play out.
-This is very interesting!
+The coordinators divided up the groups, what they ate, and how things started to play out.

 **Note: The woman, when stating that they "don't know" what made the difference, mentions "E numbers."
 From Wikipedia, this is what she is referring to: "E numbers are codes for chemicals which can be used as food additives for use within the European Union and Switzerland (the “E” stands for “Europe”).They are commonly found on food labels throughout the European Union.
 Safety assessment and approval are the responsibility of the European Food Safety Authority"